 - Persistent corns on the base of the foot

-- Changes in your walking pattern
+- Changes in your gait (manner of walking)

-- Frequent falls
+- Frequent stumbling and/or falls

-Treatments and Solutions for Foot Drop After TBI
+Treatments for Foot Drop After TBI

 1. Foot Drop Exercises